-To stop a web application, close the web page tab, close the web browser, or simply go to another web site.
+To stop a web app, close the browser or the web page tab, or change web sites.

 Logging In or Changing Domains from Web Applications

 When you start a web application, you may need to complete additional tasks before you can begin working.
 If additional tasks are required, Vantage will prompt you to complete those tasks, which are described in the following topics: